aventuratech/dig-framework/README.md

 ### [State](docs/state.md)

 Dig maintains application state within the UI scope and provides utilities accessing public context including data, the user session, and the theme.
 It will additionally provide getters and setters for custom data.
+Behind the scenes we are using core React Context and Higher Order Components.

 ### [Data](docs/data.md)